Ocnele Mari

 Ocnele Mari is a town located in Vâlcea County, Oltenia, Romania.
 The town administers eight villages: Buda, Cosota, Făcăi, Gura Suhașului, Lunca, Ocnița, Slătioarele, and Țeica.

 The town is situated in the central part of the county, at a distance of 12 km from the county seat, Râmnicu Vâlcea, which it borders to the east and south.
 Ocnele Mari also borders several communes: Mihăești to the south, Bunești to the west, and Păușești-Măglași and Vlădești to the north.

 The greatest extent of the solar eclipse of August 11, 1999 was near Ocnele Mari.

+Geography

+Ocnele Mari is located in the southern foothills of the Southern Carpathians.
+The county seat, Râmnicu Vâlcea, is located about 6 km to the northeast.
+The area around the city contains the largest salt deposits in Wallachia.

+Demographics

+In 1930, about 7,200 people lived in the area of present-day Ocnele Mari.
+According to the 2002 census, Ocnele Mari had a population of 3,563, including 3,531 Romanians, 20 Roma, 8 Hungarians, and 2 Romanians of German descent.
+At the 2021 census, the town had a population of 3,134, of which 92.12% were Romanians.